-- 13.1 Media service providers of on-demand services or programmes that are sponsored shall comply with the following requirements: - - the content of the on-demand services or programmes they provide shall in no circumstances be influenced in such a way as to affect the responsibility and editorial independence of the media service provider. - ii. the on-demand services or programmes they provide shall not directly encourage the purchase or rental of goods or services, in particular by making special promotional references to those goods or services.
+- 14.1 Media service providers of on-demand services or programmes that are sponsored shall comply with the following requirements: - i. the content of the on-demand services or programmes they provide shall in no circumstances be influenced in such a way as to affect the responsibility and editorial independence of the media service provider. - ii. the on-demand services or programmes they provide shall not directly encourage the purchase or rental of goods or services, in particular by making special promotional references to those goods or services. - iii. audiences shall be clearly informed of the existence of a sponsorship agreement. - iv. sponsored programmes shall be clearly identified as such by the name, logo and/or any other symbol of the sponsor such as a reference to its product(s) or service(s) or a distinctive sign thereof in an appropriate way for programmes at the beginning, during and/or at the end of the programmes. - 14.2 Media service providers of on-demand services shall not permit on-demand services or programmes they provide to be sponsored by undertakings whose principal activity is the manufacture or sale of cigarettes and other tobacco products, as well as electronic cigarettes and refill containers. - 14.3 Media service providers of on-demand services shall not permit on-demand services or programmes they provide to promote specific medicinal products or medical treatments available only on prescription in the State. - 14.4 Without prejudice to Section 14.3, media service providers of on-demand services may permit on-demand services or programmes they provide to be promoted by the name or image of undertakings whose activities include the manufacture or sale of medicinal products and medical treatment.

-- iii. audiences shall be clearly informed of the existence of a sponsorship agreement. - iv. sponsored programmes shall be clearly identified as such by the name, logo and/or any other symbol of the sponsor such as a reference to its product(s) or service(s) or a distinctive sign thereof in an appropriate way for programmes at the beginning, during and/or at the end of the programmes. - 13.2 Media service providers of on-demand services shall not permit on-demand services or programmes they provide to be sponsored by undertakings whose principal activity is the manufacture or sale of cigarettes and other tobacco products, as well as electronic cigarettes and refill containers. - 13.3 Media service providers of on-demand services shall not permit on-demand services or programmes they provide to promote specific medicinal products or medical treatments available only on prescription in the State. - 13.4 Without prejudice to section 13.3, media service providers of on-demand services may permit on-demand services or programmes they provide to be promoted by the name or image of undertakings whose activities include the manufacture or sale of medicinal products and medical treatment. - 13.5 Media service providers of on-demand services shall not permit news and current affairs programmes they provide to be sponsored. - 13.6 Media service providers of on-demand media services shall not permit the showing of a sponsorship logo during children's programmes, documentaries or religious programmes they provide.
+- 14.5 Media service providers of on-demand services shall not permit news and current affairs programmes they provide to be sponsored. - 14.6 Media service providers of on-demand services shall not permit the showing of a sponsorship logo during documentaries or religious programmes they provide.

-14. Product Placement
+15 Product Placement

-- 14.1 Media service providers of on-demand services shall permit product placement in ondemand services they provide, except on news and current affairs programmes, consumer affairs programmes, religious programmes and children's programmes. - 14.2 Media service providers of on-demand services shall ensure that programmes containing product placement comply with the following requirements: - - the content and organisation of such programmes within a catalogue shall under no circumstances be influenced in such a way as to affect the responsibility and editorial independence of the media service provider. - ii. they shall not directly encourage the purchase or rental of goods or services, in particular by making special promotional references to those goods or services. - iii. they shall not give undue prominence to the product in question.
+- 15.1 Media service providers of on-demand services shall permit product placement in ondemand services they provide, except on news and current affairs programmes, consumer affairs programmes, religious programmes and children's programmes. - 15.2 Media service providers of on-demand services shall ensure that programmes containing product placement comply with the following requirements: - i. the content and organisation of such programmes within a catalogue shall under no circumstances be influenced in such a way as to affect the responsibility and editorial independence of the media service provider. - ii. they shall not directly encourage the purchase or rental of goods or services, in particular by making special promotional references to those goods or services. - iii. they shall not give undue prominence to the product in question. - audiences shall be clearly informed of the existence of product placement by an appropriate identification at the start and at the end of the programme, and when a programme resumes after an advertising break, in order to avoid any confusion on the part of the viewer.